 Identifying the purpose and goals you have for your website can seem a bit overwhelming.
 After all, you know you want it to help generate business, but how does that fit into your business model?
 Is it better to gather leads and follow up on them with a call, or are you trying to sell a product, as in e-commerce?
+Which web analytics tools do you need?
 To help you determine the best web strategy for your business, ask yourself these questions before moving into the 3 Phases of Strategic Web Design.

 Are you trying to improve your brand awareness?
 Increase revenue by 10%?
 Knowing what your overall organizational goals are will serve as a compass to guide you in developing a successful web strategy.
 (Learn more about S.M.A.R.T.
 Goals)